 Sundays at 6 pm | Grace Lutheran Church

 This informal-style service with music led by a team including piano, guitar and more is attended by a mix of students and community members.
 The service includes song, prayer, readings, and reflection, and runs about 45 minutes.
 Holy Communion is shared each week and all are welcome at the table.
-Dinner for students is held each week.
+Dinner for students may be offered after worship.
 Offered by Lutheran Campus Ministry and Grace Lutheran Church.

 Mid-week Evening Prayer